Donovoi/Windows-Penetration-Testing/README.md

 ➤ Windows Token impersonation technique
 ➤ RDP session hijacking technique (e.g., using the native Windows command "c:\windows\system32\tscon.exe") ➤ Backdooring the Windows start-up folder (e.g., "\\REMOTE-COMPUTER-NAME\C$\ProgramData\Microsoft\Windows\Start Menu\Programs\Startup\backdoor.exe")
+➤ Malicious scheduled task that is triggered at log on of any user and executes for instance a script or a C2 agent with its privileges
 ➤ ...
 ```
 -----------------